dgaimpact/dga-platform/00_FOUNDATIONS/blueprints/BP-P5 - Relationship-Continuity-Blueprint.md

 ---

 ### P4 — Content Creation & Publishing

 - Content may exist independently of contact
-- Content distribution does not constitute outreach
+- Publishing does not constitute outreach
-- Publishing does not reset continuity states
+- Distribution does not reset continuity states

 ---

 ### P1 / P2 — Prospecting & Intake

 - Continuity applies only **after** a relationship exists
 - Prospecting logic does not bleed into P5
 - Intake completion does not imply availability

 ---

-## 8. Language & Framing Constraints
+## 8. Language, Interpretation & Framing Constraints

-Allowed language is:
+Allowed language:
 - calm
 - optional
 - informational